-I purchased a very cool coloring book (link at the bottom of post) at the beginning of the school year and used the drawings as a starter to this line drawing lesson.
+I purchased a very cool coloring book at the beginning of the school year and used the drawings as a starter to this line drawing lesson.
 I photocopied about 5 different front-view skulls from the coloring book and allowed each child to choose their own skull.
 Divide coloring book photo-copy in half vertically, aligning the two sides of the skull and not the paper corners.
 You want to see half of the skull.

 Fold 12″ x 9″ drawing paper in half vertically and draw the contour line of the skull with a black marker.
 Draw circles/ovals for eyes, nose shape and teeth.

 Tracing the Skull

 Fold the paper so that the skull drawing is now on the inside.
 The paper should look like a book with the front cover blank and the inside should show the skull drawing.
 When the paper is closed, the skull lines will show through the front paper.
 Trace over these lines then invert the paper and retrace the lines.
 Confused?
 It’s easier to do it than explain it!
 Once you show your students, they will understand right away, so don’t over think it.

 It sometimes helps to trace the lines up against a sunny window.
 This isn’t completely necessary but the kids loved getting out of their chairs and moving around.

 Now that the child has a head complete with scary eyes, a nose and some teeth, they can mix and match the photocopies and add their own decorations.
 Most students in 5th grade will have the drawing skills to create a really good skull but many won’t.
 To help the kids make sharp lines, sit down with the “scribblers” and show how to connect lines and not leave lines hanging.

 I just purchased packs of Prismacolor markers.
 They are wonderful despite the fact that over a dozen were damaged (no ink!).
 The kids colored in each shape.
 Some decided to leave the skull white while others colored the entire skull.